fatal1101/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

 # BPI-R4_OpenWrt_mtk-feeds_Build

-Build Openwrt with the latest kernel and latest mtk-openwrt-feeds...
+Build Openwrt with the latest kernel and mtk-openwrt-feeds, by default this will build all the basic image for the BPI-R4.

 ## **To build with the latest kernel and mtk-feeds**